inigofera/obsidian/Right View.md

-First step on the Noble Eightfold Path in [[Buddhism]].
+First step on [[The Noble Eightfold Path]] in Buddhism.
 It is considered the foundation of the path as it lays the groundwork for understanding the nature of reality and the [[Four Noble Truths]].

 Right View is essentially about understanding the world as it is, and recognizing the true nature of existence.
 It involves understanding the following: